lsh-Brecht/SWE_2021_41_2024_2_week_6/README.md

       arr.append(sum)
     return happy
 ```
-The `isHappy(n)` function checks if `n` is
+The `isHappy(n)` function checks if `n` is a "happy number."/
-a "happy number."
-A happy number is a number where replacing it
+A happy number is a number where replacing it with the sum of squares of its digits\
-with the sum of squares of its digits eventually leads to 1. <u>If it loops endlessly without reaching 1, it's unhappy.</u>
+eventually leads to 1.
+If it loops endlessly without reaching 1, it's unhappy.

 #### how the code works